What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Is Probate?

-Let’s start with a major thing you want your family to avoid when you pass away: It’s called probate.
+Let’s this estate planning guide with a major challenge you want your family to avoid when you pass away: It’s called probate.

 The fees can range from 4%-8% of the total estate value, regardless of debt.
 For example, if an estate is worth $1 million but owes $900K, the probate fees and court costs could be about $50K, leaving only $50K for the inheritors.
 That’s because these fees are based on gross total market value, not value minus debt!